 “Further maintenance is required before they can be deployed,” said National Defence spokesperson Jessica Lamirande on Monday.
 “However, in order to ensure the health and safety of our Defence team, work on board submarines was put on pause during this pandemic.”

-HMCS Victoria completed dive trials in February at its home port of Esquimalt, B.C., after six years of maintenance and upgrades since her last outing.
+HMCS Victoria completed dive trials in February at its home port of Esquimalt, B.C., after five years of maintenance and upgrades since her last outing in 2015.
 The navy was planning to deploy the Victoria this spring with a new sonar array and battery.